idmken/idmken.github.io/talks/2310-nextgov.md

 - [Agenda](https://events.govexec.com/okta-automating-icam-for-the-future-of-workforce-management/){:target="_blank"}{:rel="noopener noreferrer"}

 ## Automating ICAM for the Future of Workforce Management
-As the workplace continues to expand, identity is imperative to maintain an incentive to collaborate without interruptions or losing hold of a strong cybersecurity posture.
+As the workplace expands, identity is imperative to maintain an incentive to collaborate without interruptions or losing hold of a strong cybersecurity posture.
 As a result, Identity, Credential, and Access Management (ICAM) must be made a personalized and protected experience.

 Cue automation: Automation presents a viable solution to ICAM risks, empowering organizations to improve workforce security and streamline collaboration.
-Whether it’s sending out scheduled communications or transferring file ownership from a deprovisioned account, automation plays a pivotal role in shaping a winning workforce.
-Join Okta and GovExec for an insightful discussion with government experts as we explore use cases for automating identity-based processes and the future of workforce management
+Whether sending out scheduled communications or transferring file ownership from a de-provisioned account, automation plays a pivotal role in shaping a winning workforce.
+Join Okta and GovExec for an insightful discussion with government experts as we explore use cases for automating identity-based processes and the future of workforce management.

 Moderator:
 - George Jackson; Vice President @ GovExec